Konamiman/Nextor/docs/Nextor_3.0_User_Manual.md

 1. If the "3" key is being pressed, the system displays the BASIC prompt.

-2. Otherwise, if `NEXTOR.SYS` and a command interpreter (`COMMAND3.COM`, or `COMMAND2.COM` when the former is not found) are present in the boot drive (the first drive that is mapped to an existing partition or to sector 0 of the device), the DOS prompt is shown after `AUTOEXEC.BAT` is executed (if present).
+2. Otherwise, if `NEXTOR.SYS` and a command interpreter (`COMMAND3.COM`, or `COMMAND2.COM` when the former is not found) are present in the boot drive (the first drive that is mapped to an existing partition or to sector 0 of the device), the DOS prompt is shown after `AUTOEXEC.BTM` (or `AUTOEXEC.BAT`, when the former does not exist; see _[2.14.
+Enhanced NEXTOR.SYS](#214-enhanced-nextorsys)_) is executed (if present).
 When `NEXTOR.SYS` is missing, `MSXDOS2.SYS` is loaded instead if present (see the note at the end of this section); in that case only `COMMAND2.COM` is searched for, since the `COMMAND3.COM` selection is performed by `NEXTOR.SYS` itself (and `COMMAND3.COM` would refuse to run without it anyway).

 3. Otherwise, if the boot drive has an MSX-DOS 1 or MSX-DOS 2 boot sector, its boot code is executed as in the case of MSX-DOS: first in the BASIC environment with the carry flag reset, then in the DOS environment with the carry flag set.
 This will usually cause `MSXDOS.SYS` and `COMMAND.COM` to be loaded if present.